inpe-cdsr/catalog/README.md

 #### dgi_catalog_api

 [dgi_catalog_api](https://github.com/dgi-catalog/dgi-catalog-backend) is a back-end service to [dgi_catalog_portal](https://github.com/dgi-catalog/dgi-catalog-frontend) web application.
-This service provides user authentication and an endpoint to download images.
+This service provides user authentication and an endpoint to download satellite images.

-Environment variables file is named `./env/api.env` and its variables are:
+Environment variables file is named as `./env/api.env` and its variables are:

 - `ENVIRONMENT`: which environment the service will run, the only acceptable options are: `DevelopmentConfig` or `ProductionConfig`;

-- `PORT`: which port the service will run;
+- `PORT`: which port the service will run inside the Docker container;

 - `MYSQL_DB_USER`: MySQL database user;